Skip to content ↓

 Reception start and end of day handover information

-At the start of the day the gates are open at 8.45am.
-Children and adults/carers are to line up by the Reception paddock gate located on the Key Stage One playground.
-A member of the Early Years team will be on the gate to welcome the children into school.
-Any messages can be passed onto the member of staff who will relay this back to your child's class teacher.
-If parents/carers do have a message or need to speak to a staff member please ensure this is done at the end, so staff can ensure children are safe on site during morning handover.
+The school gates open at 8:45am.
+Children and their parents/carers should line up by the Reception paddock gate, which is located on the Key Stage One playground.
+A member of the Early Years team will be at the gate to welcome the children into school.
+Any messages can be passed on to this staff member, who will ensure they are relayed to your child’s class teacher.
+If you need to speak directly with a member of staff, please do so at the end of the school day so that the morning handover remains focused on keeping children safe.

 Keeping Reception pupils safe

-Protective behaviours
+Protective Behaviours

-Learning 4 Life
+Learning for Life

 Reception curriculum overview